Lotus 1-2-3: VisiCalc

-VisiCalc was launched in 1979 on the Apple II and immediately became a best-seller.
-Compared to earlier programs, VisiCalc allowed one to easily construct free-form calculation systems for practically any purpose, the limitations being primarily related to the memory and speed of the computer.
-The application was so compelling that there were numerous stories of people buying Apple II machines to run the program (see article Killer application).
-VisiCalc's runaway success on the Apple led to direct bug compatible ports to other platforms, including the Atari 8-bit family, Commodore PET and many others.
-This included the IBM PC when it launched in 1981, where it quickly became another best-seller, with an estimated 300,000 sales in the first six months on the market.
+VisiCalc was launched in 1979 on the Apple II and immediately became a bestseller.
+In contrast to earlier programs, VisiCalc allowed for the easy construction of free-form calculation systems for practically any purpose, limited primarily by the memory and speed of the computer.
+The application was so compelling that many purchased Apple II computers just to run the program.
+VisiCalc's runaway success on the Apple led to direct bug-compatible ports to other platforms, including Atari 8-bit computers and the Commodore PET.
+This included the IBM PC when it launched in 1981, and on this platform it quickly became another bestseller, with an estimated 300,000 sales in the first six months on the market.

 There were well-known problems with VisiCalc, and several competitors appeared to address some of these issues.
 One early example was 1980's SuperCalc, which solved the problem of circular references, while a slightly later example was Microsoft Multiplan from 1981, which offered larger sheets and other improvements.
-In spite of these, and others, VisiCalc continued to outsell them all.
+However, VisiCalc continued to outsell these and all other competitors.